Late effects of treatment for lymphoma

 - a stem cell transplant

 Irradiated blood products are treated with x-rays to get rid of white blood cells called lymphocytes.
-Rarely, these lymphocytes can cause a serious reaction in people with Hodgkin lymphoma or who have had certain treatments for non-Hodgkin lymphoma.
+Rarely, these lymphocytes can cause a serious reaction in people with Hodgkin lymphoma, or in people who have had certain treatments for non-Hodgkin lymphoma.

-Your lymphoma doctor will give you a card that explains this.
+Your specialist doctor will give you a card that explains this.
 You should show the card if you ever need treatment at hospital or need a blood transfusion.
-Some people also wear a medical ID bracelet or chain that carries information about this.
+Some people also wear a medical ID bracelet or chain that carries this information.
 This is useful if you need emergency treatment and are not able to explain your medical history.
 Your pharmacist can give you more information.